 Newsletter

-Starting last year, the U.S. Green Building Council (USGBC) began rolling out v5 of the Leadership in Energy and Environmental Design (LEED) Certification.
+In April 2025, the U.S. Green Building Council (USGBC) officially released v5 of the Leadership in Energy and Environmental Design (LEED) Certification.
 Compared to LEED v4.1, LEED v5 places a stronger emphasis on a number of green and healthy building initiatives, most notably indoor air quality (IAQ).

 How Is Indoor Air Quality in LEED v5 Different From LEED v4.1?